 Perhaps you are obsessed with surfing and want to write about travel that is related to surfing.
 This means you would be able to write about surfing in general, different gear required, how to travel with a surfboard, the best places to go for surf or surfing culture, surf style and the list goes on.
 Or perhaps you have a very specific style of writing – maybe you joke a lot, or swear, or are really into girly glittery things.
 This means that you can take a topic or destination that may seem over-saturated but the way you write will make it fresh.

 Having a very clear niche or voice means that you are able to focus in and find topics specific to you, instead of wanting to just write about travel and having no idea where to start in the huge variety of things this topic can encompass.

 5 – Find Inspiration

 If you’re really getting stuck with what to write about, then go looking for inspiration!
 I mentioned Quora as an excellent website to start with, but you can just as easily look at other travel writers or travel blogs and perhaps do a round-up post on your favourites or see if you can interview someone about their travels.

 Another great way to find inspiration is to do a travel writing course or challenge or find a competition to enter (the parameters of the contest should give you ideas).
 You can check out Eight Writing Prompts at Frayed Passport, Free Creative Writing Prompts #20: Travel or even browse Girl vs Globe’s awesome post 50 Travel Blog Post Ideas if you are really stuck.

-Do you have any other tips to add for people looking to be a travel writer even if they don’t travel very often?
-Please let us know in the comments or pin this for later!
+Do you have any other tips to add for people looking to be travel writers even if they don’t travel very often?
+Let us know in the comments or pin this for later!